see the related of Peixe for the Copa do Brasil

 Coach Fabián Bustos listed 24 Santos players for the match against Coritiba next Wednesday (20), at Couto Pereira, for the third round of the Copa do Brasil.
 One will be cut from the bench.

-Defender Robson Reis, midfielders Camacho and Vinicius Balieiro and forwards Marcos Guilherme and Rwan were left out due to a technical option.
+Defender Robson Reis, midfielder Vinicius Balieiro and forwards Marcos Guilherme and Rwan were left out due to a technical option.
 Right-back Auro is back in the relationship.

 Fabián Bustos will only have one training session with the entire squad tomorrow, at Athletico’s CT, to define the lineup.
 The trend is for few changes.
 A possible lineup is: João Paulo, Madson, Maicon, Eduardo Bauermann and Lucas Pires; Rodrigo Fernández, Vinicius Zanocelo and Jhojan Julio; Ângelo, Léo Baptistão (Lucas Braga or Willian Maranhão) and Marcos Leonardo.